Common Gas Water Heater Problems (FAQs)

 If this is the case, and you haven’t replaced the thermocoupler recently, have it replaced it now.
 It is a quick fix if done by a professional plumber.
 They simply remove the burner assembly and remove and replace the thermocoupler.

 If this doesn’t resolve the issue, your plumber will likely have to replace the gas control valve.
+If you notice that the gas water heater flame is yellow, we have some tips for you.

 My gas water heater is leaking.
 What do I do?